antor44/livestream_video/README.md

 playlist4whisper and livestream_video.sh is based on whisper.cpp and also supports OpenAI's Whisper.
 It depends on other executables and libraries.
 Please ensure that mpv, smplayer, translate-shell, ffmpeg, vlc, python3-tk, python3-pip, imageio, imageio-ffmpeg, Pillow, bc, and xterm are installed.

-To install whisper-cpp, choose one of these options (you can install all and choose any, or Whisper executables are prioritized, with ./build/bin/whisper-cli executable being the first choice):
+To install whisper.cpp, choose one of these options (you can install all and choose any, or Whisper executables are prioritized, with ./build/bin/whisper-cli executable being the first choice):
 ```
 pip3 install pywhispercpp
 ```